The Aspen Throw

 Part 2 – Creating the Blanket Height

-*If you prefer a square blanket instead of a rectangle, skip Part 2 (Rows 57 through 67).
+*If you prefer a square blanket instead of a rectangle, skip Part 2 (Rows 57 through 67) and go directly to Part 3.

 Part 3 – Finishing the Blanket